Adric: Concept and creation

+During the production of Doctor Who's eighteenth season it became clear that Romana (Lalla Ward) and K9 would be leaving the series and that Tom Baker would depart his role as the Doctor at the conclusion of the season.
+To give viewers a sense of continuity it was decided that new companions should be introduced during the series, with the first, Adric being added as early as possible so he would be well established by the season's climax.
+He was described as a "cosmic Artful Dodger" by producer John Nathan-Turner who intended him to be "a roguish roughneck", whose charm would offset the criminal tendencies which emerged from his upbringing.
+However Waterhouse later noted that the Adric was written differently in each story and thus the character suffered from a lack of development.

 Unimpressed by Waterhouse's acting ability, Tom Baker suggested that, "Because of his amazing appearance, Matthew should have played Adric like Sabu – a little wild boy who couldn't speak.
 I would talk to him rather like Basil Fawlty talks to Manuel, and he'd just nod or shake his head.
 But John [Nathan-Turner] didn't like that idea."
 Andrew Sachs, who played Manuel, would later portray Adric in a single story for Big Finish Productions.